athevangelopoulos/diet_analyses/README.md

 Species diet data analyses

-## Prey taxa proportions in stomach contents and relative importance in the diet
+## Prey taxa proportions in stomach contents and their relative importance in the diet

 ### diet_proportions.R
 diet_proportions.R computes prey taxa and categories frequencies in the stomachs (%F) and their proportions in numbers (%N) and weight (%W) in the stomach contents.
 It also computes the Index of Relative Importance (IRI)  and its % form (%IRI).
 The computed index values are exported as a .csv file.
 The %N, %W and %IRI values are also plotted as pie-donut graphs and exported as .png files. piedonut graphs present in a single plot the proportions of both prey taxa and categories.